 - Request.MessageId MUST be set to the MessageId value in the SMB2 header. - Request.AsyncId MUST be set to 0. - Request.CancelRequestId MUST be set to a unique identifier generated by the server.
-In each invocation of an object store operation, the server MUST pass the CancelRequestId as an additional parameter to the operation, in order to support cancellation of in-progress operations as specified in section 3.3.5.16. - Request.Open MUST be set to NULL. - If the server implements the SMB 3.x dialect family, Request.IsEncrypted MUST be initialized to FALSE and Request.TransformSessionId MUST be initialized to empty.
-If the request was successfully received as encrypted as specified in section 3.3.5.2.1, Request.IsEncrypted MUST be set to TRUE and Request.TransformSessionId MUST be set to the SessionId value in the SMB2 TRANSFORM HEADER.

-If the server supports compression, and the request was successfully received as compressed as specified in section 3.3.5.2.1 or section 3.3.5.2.13, Request.CompressReply MAY be set to TRUE.<215>
+In each invocation of an object store operation, the server MUST pass the CancelRequestId as an additional parameter to the operation, in order to support cancellation of in-progress operations as specified in section 3.3.5.16.<209> - Request.Open MUST be set to NULL. - If the server implements the SMB 3.x dialect family, Request.IsEncrypted MUST be initialized to FALSE and Request.TransformSessionId MUST be initialized to empty.
+If the request was successfully received as encrypted as specified in section 3.3.5.2.1..., Request.IsEncrypted MUST be set to TRUE and Request.TransformSessionId MUST be set to the SessionId value in the SMB2 TRANSFORM\HEADER. - If the server supports compression Is Compression Supported is TRUE, and the request was successfully received as compressed as specified in section 3.3.5.2.1 or section 3.3.5.2.1 or section 3.3.5.2.1.2, Request.CompressReply MAY be set to TRUE.<210>